A teenage girl is in a coma after she and a friend were doused with petrol and set alight in an apparent satanic ritual.

 “In the state she was in, my sister made sure they walked to safety,” said Samantha.
 “She walked all the way to Rosettenville – about 2km away.

-According to a medical source, speaking to The Star, sister newspaper of the Daily News, on condition of anonymity, the teenagers were driven to South Rand Hospital by their pastor, then transferred to other hospitals.
+According to a medical source, speaking to The Star on condition of anonymity, the teenagers were driven to South Rand Hospital by their pastor, then transferred to other hospitals.

 “It was impressive that they walked all that way in their condition.”